alex-schutz/ICLR-Blog-2026/_posts/2026-04-27-rl-with-gnns.md

 ---
 layout: distill
-title: Reinforcement Learning using Graph Neural Networks
+title: "Using Graph Neural Networks in Reinforcement Learning: A Practical Guide"
-description: Graph Neural Networks (GNNs) have been widely used in various supervised learning domains, known for their size invariance and ability to model relational data.
-Fewer works have explored their potential in Reinforcement Learning (RL).
-In this blog post, we discuss how GNNs can be effectively integrated into Deep RL frameworks, unlocking new capabilities for agents to reason with dynamic action spaces and unbounded input sizes.
+description: Graph Neural Networks (GNNs) have achieved excellent results for modelling relational data in many supervised learning domains.
+However, much fewer works have explored their potential in Reinforcement Learning (RL) despite the ubiquity of practical problems defined over graphs.
+In this blog post, we discuss how GNNs can be effectively integrated in Deep RL frameworks, covering crucial design decisions and practical implementation concerns.
+In doing so, we hope to facilitate unlocking new capabilities for RL agents to reason in graph-structured environments with dynamic action spaces and varying input sizes.
 date: 2026-04-27
 future: true
 htmlwidgets: true